Direct Farm Marketing in Ontario - A Primer

 Current Marketplace Opportunities - Is There A Market For Selling My Product Or Service Directly To The Consumer?

 In today's consumer-based and competitive marketplace, you must understand what the market wants, not what you think it should want.
 Ask yourself what the marketplace is looking for, rather than what you should grow or produce to make money.
-Learn to tell the difference between what is a fleeting trend and what will be a long-lasting product or service.
+Learn to tell the difference between what a fleeting trend is and what will be a long-lasting product or service.
 With the recent consumer interest in local food, those who are currently operating a direct farm marketing venture, or are considering it, can benefit greatly by tapping into the right consumer base.
 Develop a marketing plan that will include conducting market research and analysis.
-Information on developing a marketing plan can be found on the OMAFRA website.

 Direct farm marketing moves beyond primary production and wholesale marketing and is often referred to as value-added agriculture.
 Before investing in a direct farm marketing venture, be aware of what best management practices, applicable rules and regulations you will have to learn and adhere to.